JLabMit/JLabExperiments/Introduction/python/README.md

 ## fit

-In this script we read generate a set of random number according to a Gaussian and then histrogram them and display them.
-We then perfrom a fit where we fit a Gaussian distribution to those histrgram bins.
+In this script we read generate a set of random number according to a Gaussian and then histogram them and display them.
+We then perform a fit where we fit a Gaussian distribution to those histogram bins.

     cd Introduction/python
     ./fit.py

-# Auxiliary

-# Coin data

-* ./coin.py --n diameters --x 'diameter [cm]' --y 'number of measurements'
-* ./coin.py --n d_diameters --x 'diameter uncertainty [cm]' --y 'number of measurements'
-* ./coin.py --n heights --x 'height [cm]' --y 'number of measurements'
-* ./coin.py --n d_heights --x 'height uncertainty [cm]' --y 'number of measurements'
-* ./coin.py --n volumed --x 'volume [cm^3]' --y 'number of measurements'
-* ./coin.py --n d_volumes --x 'volume uncertainty [cm^3]' --y 'number of measurements'